ShanLu2022/Airline_Management_app/README.md

   - Staff can update/edit passengers' details by clicking the passenger's email address on the page, same as tge passenger list mentioned above.

 4. Public system for customers - New Customer Registration, Login and Update information

-  - Customer can login the system via email address on the home page, then nevigate to the login page.
+  - Customer can login the system via email address on the home page, then nevigate to the passenger welcome page.

   ![image](https://user-images.githubusercontent.com/109211264/198833149-dd7f0095-da68-44f9-9630-a18dd9110a79.png)

   - login page shows the passenger's basic information including first name, last name, email and contact number.
 On the bottom of the page lists the current and history booking information.

   ![image](https://user-images.githubusercontent.com/109211264/198833254-d429eafd-0d83-4ab5-a885-f9f4e5aa97fa.png)

-  - Passenger can logout the account by clicking the "Logout" bottom to the main page.
+  - Passenger can logout the account by clicking the "Logout" bottom to the home page.

-  - Passenger can edit the personal information by clicking the first name to the update page where passengers can update their basic contact information and submit to system, or reset the original information.
+  - Passenger can edit the personal information by clicking the first name to the update page where passengers can update their basic contact information and submit to system, or reset back to the original information.

   ![image](https://user-images.githubusercontent.com/109211264/198833460-e3f15c07-7c51-437e-8bb0-5f95262b8865.png)